sondero-ai/mixit/README.md

 ---

-## 📄 Lisensi
+## 📄 License

-MIT License - Bebas digunakan untuk pribadi maupun komersial.
+MIT License - Free for personal and commercial use.

 ---